syncfusion-content/java-file-format-docs/java-file-formats/word-library/conversion.md

 * Dynamically renders the content by application at run time.
 * Example: DOCX, HTML and TEXT file formats.

-Essential DocIO can convert various flow document as fixed document by using our layout engine.
-Following conversions are supported by Essential DocIO.
+Essential<sup style="font-size:70%">&reg;</sup> DocIO can convert various flow document as fixed document by using our layout engine.
+Following conversions are supported by Essential<sup style="font-size:70%">&reg;</sup> DocIO.

 * Microsoft Word file format Conversions.
 * Text Conversions.